Devendra274/Java/README.md

 # Java
-Consists of some Coding Round practice codes
+Consists of some Coding Round practice codes.